rstudio/redx/docs/plugins.md

 The `balance` function is run to figure out which server in the backend to proxy the request to.
 Multiple plugins can be used in a "daisy-chain" kind of way.
 Each plugin is run with the list of available servers and should return a list of remaining available servers.

 ## Post
 The `post` function is run after a server has been chosen to proxy the request to.
-This can be used to do things as write the server to a cookie for stickiness, send metric data to a service, server level rate limiting, etc.
+This can be used to do things as write the server to a cookie for stickiness, send metric data to a service, server level rate limiting, etc. Similar to `pre`, you can redirect here or return an error code and message.
+Otherwise, this function should **always** return `nil`.